 The little ones, on the other hand, are clearly students under a communist regime.
 It’s hard to believe we were once wearing the same scarlet scarves.
 Their penchant for action heroes is another thing we have in common.
 The uniform is completed with an arm scarf.

 Lacking a written script and speaking a language from the Tibetan-Myanmese family, the Qiangs have only recently been recognised as a ‘first ancestor’ culture.
 They used to be nomadic, but have long settled as mountain dwellers and skilled masons.
 There are over 80 Qiang stone towers scattered throughout the region.
 From the Rilong-Danba T-junction we head south 3km and turn left on a dirt track invaded by thorn bushes and follow it to the picturesque Suopo village.
-The Qiang towers remind us of the Svan region of Georgia, and they must have had a similar storage as well as defence purpose.
+The Qiang towers of Tibet Kham remind us of the Svan region of Georgia, and they must have had a similar storage as well as defense purpose.

 By evening we are back from our 22km joyride and dine at the same restaurant as yesterday, then it’s time to leave Dan Ba behind.
 I enjoyed a lot the ride up to here.
 But this was just the calm before a topographical storm.